Fast One-Pass Sparse Approximation of the Top Eigenvectors of Huge Approximately Low-Rank Matrices? Yes, $MAM^*$!: Introduction

-Although it is possible to relax the exact spectral decay $\lambda_j = c q^j$ to $\lambda_j \leq c q^j$ with similar proof strategy presented in this paper, such generalization requires more technical assumptions (such as minimal gaps between leading eigenvalues) and complicates the expression without much more insight to the scaling of the algorithm, and hence is hereby omitted.
+Although it is possible to relax the exact spectral decay $\lambda_j = c q^j$ to, e.g., $\lambda_j \leq c q^j$ with a proof strategy similar to the one presented in this paper, such generalizations require more technical assumptions (such as minimal gaps between leading eigenvalues) which complicate the results without providing additional insight into the scaling of the approach.
+Hence, such variants are hereby omitted (see Section~\ref{sec:HOWTOGeneralizeMainThms} for additional related discussion).

-In addition, the following theorem is proven in Section~\ref{sec:PROOFOFMAINRESULT_SUBLINEAR}.
+In addition, the following additional example theorem is proven in Section~\ref{sec:PROOFOFMAINRESULT_SUBLINEAR}.
 It differs from Theorem~\ref{THM:MAINRESULT_LINEARcosamp} only in the choice of the compressive sensing algorithm used to recover the top eigenvectors of $A$ from the eigenvectors of $MAM^*$.
 We emphasize that many other similar results can also be proven using the framework herein by simply continuing to vary one's choice of this compressive sensing algorithm.

 \begin{theorem} Let $q \in (0,1/3)$, $c \in [1,\infty)$, and $\ell, r, 1/\epsilon \in [N]$ be such that $\epsilon < \min \left\{ \frac{1}{20}, \frac{1}{4}\left(\frac{1-3q}{1+q}\right) \right\}$ and $2 \leq \ell \leq r$.
 Suppose that $\A\in \mathbbm{C}^{\N\times\N}$ is Hermitian and PSD with eigenvalues $\lambda_1 \geq \lambda_2 \geq \dots \geq \lambda_N \geq 0$ satisfying \begin{enumerate} \item $\lambda_j = c q^j$ for all $j \in [\ell] \subseteq [r]$, and \item $\|\A_{\backslash \r}\|_* \leq \epsilon \lambda_\ell$. \end{enumerate} Choose $s\in [\N]$, $p \in (0,1)$, and form a random matrix $\M \in\mathbbm{C}^{\m\times\N}$ with $m = \mathcal{O}\left( \max \left\{ s^2, \frac{r^2}{\epsilon^2} \right\} \log^5(N/p) \right)$ as per Theorem~\ref{Thm:MainSublinearMatrixSetup}.
 Let $\utilde_j$ and $\u_j$ be the ordered eigenvectors of $MAM^*$ \eqref{def:SVD_A_Atilde} and $A$ \eqref{def:SVD_A}, respectively, for all $j \in [\ell]$.
 Then, there exists a compressive sensing algorithm $\mathcal{A}_{\rm sub}: \mathbbm{C}^m \rightarrow \mathbbm{C}^N$ and $\beta^{A}_{M} \in \mathbbm{R}^+$ such that